jonase/eastwood/README.next.md

 * `:all` - enable all debug messages.
 This also enables showing the list of namespaces near the beginning of the output, before linting begins.
+* `:options` - print the contents of the options map at several steps during startup.
+May be useful to debug where options are coming from.
+* `:config` - print the names of Eastwood config files just before they are read.
 * `:time` - print messages about the elapsed time taken during analysis, and for each individual linter.
 * `:forms` - print the forms as read, before they are analyzed
 * `:forms-pprint` - like `:forms` except pretty-print the forms
+* `:ast` - print ASTs as forms are analyzed and `eval`d.
+These can be quite long.
 * `:progress` - show a brief debug message after each top-level form is read
-* `:eval` - pretty-print each form after it has been read, analyzed into an AST (abstract syntax tree), and converted back into form from the AST, but before that form is evaluated with `eval`.
-* `:ns` - print the initial set of namespaces loaded into the Clojure run-time at the beginning of each file being linted, and then after each top level form print any changes to that list of loaded namespaces (typically as the result of evaluating a `require` or `use` form).
+* `:compare-forms` - print all forms as read to a file `forms-read.txt`, and all forms after being read, analyzed into an AST, and converted back into a form from the AST, to a file `forms-emitted.txt`.
+X * `:ns` - print the initial set of namespaces loaded into the Clojure run-time at the beginning of each file being linted.
+(TBD: it used to do the following, but this needs to be reimplemented if it is desired: "and then after each top level form print any changes to that list of loaded namespaces (typically as the result of evaluating a `require` or `use` form).")

 ### Running Eastwood in a REPL